WALL-E (video game): Plot

 Upon arriving at the repair ward, WALL-E believes that EVE is being hurt, but is separated from her before he can reach her.
 WALL-E obtains EVE's plasma cannon and uses it to fight off security robots and free some of the malfunctioning robots to help him.
 He manages to find EVE just as she is finished with her checkup and takes back her plasma cannon.
 They then head to an escape pod to return to Earth, but EVE cannot abandon her directive.
 They are interrupted when GO-4 arrives with the plant, placing it in the pod that WALL-E is in and sets to self-destruct.
 After it is jettisoned, WALL-E escapes with the plant as the pod explodes, using a fire extinguisher as a rocket booster that goes out of control.
 EVE follows him across space and through the ship until his fire extinguisher runs out of water.
 EVE retrieves the plant, puts WALL-E back in the Axiom, and heads to the Captain's quarters.

-Captain McCrea, now happy to see the plant, now realizes that they can return to Earth.
+Captain McCrea, now happy to see the plant, realizes that they can return to Earth.
 However, AUTO refuses to let this happen, revealing his own secret no-return directive that falsely claimed that the cleanup on Earth was unsuccessful.
 He mutinies and electrocutes EVE, throwing her along with the plant down the garbage chute.
 WALL-E hears EVE and he follows her down the garbage chute, with M-O still in pursuit.
 After repairing EVE, WALL-E and her, along with M-O, head back up to the deck where they and the malfunctioning robots fight off security robots sent by AUTO.
 The Captain fights AUTO and manages to open the Holo-Detector chamber.
 AUTO tilts the ship sideways and tries to close the chamber.
 WALL-E heads to the chamber and struggles to keep it open.
-Captain McCrea manages to disable AUTO and straighten the ship while EVE inserts the plant to activate the hyperjump, freeing a partly damaged WALL-E.
+Captain McCrea manages to disable AUTO and straighten the ship while EVE inserts the plant to activate the hyperjump, freeing a damaged WALL-E.